 Dante / AES67 network audio is a digital circuit and as such the best analogue microphone amplifier would be wasted if we hadn’t paired it up with the best analogue to digital converter.
 The ADC's job is in theory fairly simple however if you look at our tech spec you’ll see that we’ve made ours work incredibly well.

 The commentator’s headphones are a vitally important tool so we take as much care with our headphone amplifiers as with our on air mic amps.
 Our unique headphone amplifier provides the correct output level regardless of the impedance of the attached headphones, meaning that broadcasters can now pick and choose between low impedance ‘cheap’ headphones and high impedance traditional broadcast ones.

-The sophisticated modern Windows 10 App allows full remote control and set up of all the features of the Paradiso.
+The sophisticated modern Windows 10 App allows full remote control and set up of all the features of the Paradiso Lite.

-One App can connect to multiple Paradisos and multiple Apps running on different PCs can connect to a single Paradiso.
-The App provides the ability to lock out other users from controlling a Paradiso and this facility can be password protected, meaning only authorised personnel can change the settings on a Paradiso.
+One App can connect to multiple Paradiso Lites and multiple Apps running on different PCs can connect to a single Paradiso Lite.
+The App provides the ability to lock out other users from controlling a Paradiso Lite and this facility can be password protected, meaning only authorised personnel can change the settings on a Paradiso Lite.

-For users regularly using the units at different events and functions settings can be saved, and assigned names for quick recall and imported/ exported between different Paradisos.
+For users regularly using the units at different events and functions, settings can be saved and assigned names for quick recall and imported / exported between different Paradiso Lites.

-The App provides day to day operation such as turning mics on/off adjusting microphone gains, seeing PPM levels, viewing/ adjusting headphone level controls and changing graffity on the ePaper displays.
+The App provides day to day operation such as turning mics on/off, adjusting microphone gains, seeing PPM levels, viewing/ adjusting headphone level controls and changing graffiti on the ePaper displays.

-It also provides full facilities to allow complete customisation of the Paradisos features, including but not limited to:
+It also provides full facilities to allow complete customisation of the Paradiso Lite's features, including but not limited to:

 Tel UK : 01622 753662 | Tel international : +44 1622 753662 | Email : email@example.com